What do recruiters look for?

 Many jobseekers have no clue about the research and statistics when it comes to their job search.
 Research indicates that in today’s market employees spend an average of 4 years per job — and most people have up to 12 to 15 jobs throughout their career.

 Here are 4 planning strategies that jobseekers can implement for a successful job search.
 Remember, you only need one company to hire you.
 Instead of focusing your efforts on making dozens or hundreds of contacts with prospective employers, be selective!
+In fact, there are highly effective startegies to success.

 I am a Certified Professional Resume Writer (CPRW) and Recruiter with three decades of experience in assisting jobseekers, working with employers, and writing effective resumes.
 I am well-versed with Applicant Tracking Systems.
 I use the right keywords so my resumes go through ATS successfully and without complications